goldenpete/AuctionTracker/README.md

 > [!CAUTION]
-> The only official places to download Bloxstrap are this GitHub repository and [tww-auction.com](tww-auction.com).
+> The only official place to view the code of the tww-auction website is this GitHub repository and [tww-auction.com](tww-auction.com).
 Any other websites offering downloads or claiming to be us are not controlled by us.

 # AuctionTracker